gwt-test-utils/gwt-test-utils/README.md

   // ensure the label is visible and empty at init assertThat(view.label).isVisible().textEquals("");

-  // Act : simulate the click event Browser.click(view.button);
+  // Act : simulate a click event Browser.click(view.button);

   // Assert: label should be visible and filled